asmaquraishi/todolist/todolistapp/README.md

 - Add a new item to the list
 - Mark the item as complete
 - Remove an item from the list
-- Use a 3rd party library
+- Use a 3rd party library (moment)

 # Difficulties:
 - difficulites with removeList function() it was removing the elements randomly!
-- tried to make the app responsive but it dose not worked correctly
+- tried to make the app responsive but it dose not worked correctly.

 # Favourite working part:
 - work on the CSS
 - practicing react native app

 # Future development planning:
-# add features:
+#- add features:
 - Make To Do List responsive
 - Clear all items
 - Clear only completed items